 Guard Stats:

-Due to the fact that it is an incredibly early game weapon, or a starting one if you choose the Samurai class, I think a lot of people will underestimate the Uchigatana.
-But it is without a doubt one of the best weapons in the entire game, and its versatility is exceptional.
+Because it is an incredibly early-game weapon or a starting one if you choose the Samurai class, I think many people will underestimate the Uchigatana.
+But it is undoubtedly one of the best weapons in the game, and its versatility is exceptional.

-Players can apply all manner of buffs to it and change its affinity as necessary to suit a variety of different playstyles.
-In terms of this build, players can use the Poison Armament Incantation on the Uchigatana and allow it to deal damage of the same element with each strike.
-Alternatively, changing the affinity of the weapon to Poison also allows has the same effect, but with this, the element is always active.
+Players can apply all buffs and change their affinity to suit various playstyles.
+In terms of this build, players can use the Poison Armament Incantation on the Uchigatana and allow it to damage the same element with each strike.
+Alternatively, changing the weapon’s affinity to Poison also allows the same effect, but with this, the element is permanently active.

 Venomous Fang